What is responsible gambling?

-But if you start with that as your goal, you will likely be disappointed time and again.
+However, this is your goal from the beginning, you will likely be disappointed time and again.
 If you were assured of a prize every time, you wouldn’t be gambling, you’d simply be purchasing a product or service.
 Chance is what makes gambling fun, but it is also what makes it a risk.

 When we talk about responsible gambling, we’re talking about being able to gamble without putting yourself or others at risk.
-This boils down to understanding what the risks are, with any form of gambling, and being able to make an informed choice about whether you participate, and if you do, how much you can afford to lose.
+This boils down to understanding what the risks are, with any form of gambling, and being able to make an informed choice about whether you participate.
+If you choose to gamble, you need to know how much you can afford to lose.

 Gambling responsibly is about treating the experience as a fun activity or a social event, not as an investment or a way to make money – gambling is not the answer to financial problems, and is not a cure-all if you are feeling low, stressed or frustrated.
 In fact, if you feel this way when you start to gamble it will more than likely make you feel worse!

 Make sure you understand the odds of the game you are playing, and what the rules are, otherwise any choice you make is not informed.
-Accept that losing is just as much a part of gambling as winning – crucially, it is your choice to stake money or goods on gambling games, whether you win or lose.
+Accept that losing is just as much a part of gambling as winning and it is your decision whether or not to gamble, whether you win or lose.

 Know your limits, and stick to them.
 That may sound easy, but some people lose sight of this.
 If you know how much money, and how much time, you have to spend – and you let other people know this too – it can help you to walk away more easily.
-Taking regular time out while gambling can help as well, giving yourself a reality check and totalling how much you have spent already.
+Taking regular breaks while gambling can help as well, as it gives you a 'reality check', so you can total up how much time and money you have spent already.